nisarul-dev/Foundation-Topbar-WordPress-Nav-Walker/README.md

 ## To use:

 `Step-0:` It is an optional step if you didn't setup Foundation Framework in your theme yet.
-Enqueue necessary CSS and JS files to get Foundation Framework and running.
+Enqueue necessary CSS and JS files to get Foundation Framework up and running.
 #### functions.php
 ```php
 add_action( 'wp_enqueue_scripts', function() {